Star Trek Voyager Across the Unknown: Every Hidden Technology and How to Steal Them

 The Alternative Cloak Method

 If you completely messed up the Hirogen encounter in Sector 7 and missed the original Cloaking Device, the game throws you one final lifeline.
 When you reach Sector 11, head to the planet Nightingale.
 Accept the offer and initiate trade talks.
-You need to let a shuttle team aid the Kraylor while Voyager stays with the Annari.
-Have your shuttle team confront the Kraylor about their lie, then inform the Annari.
-Passing a 60 percent skill check here rewards you with both the base Cloaking Device and the Optimized Cloaking Matrix research nodes.
+You need a functioning shuttle bay for this.
+Let your shuttle team aid the Kraylor while Voyager stays with the Annari.
+Have your shuttle team either quietly escort or confront the Kraylor about their lie.
+Succeeding here rewards you with both the base Cloaking Device and the Optimized Cloaking Matrix.
 It is a convoluted diplomatic nightmare, but it beats flying into the final battle completely exposed.

 Unlocking all 45 hidden technologies completely changes how Across the Unknown plays.
 You transition from a desperate, heavily damaged science vessel into a terrifying dreadnought draped in Borg armor and temporal shielding.
 Check your sector maps carefully, keep your command skills high, and never trust a Vidiian.